 How efficient and accurate inventory management allows a company to reduce its amount of stock?

-With the increasing diversity of the products commercialised by the various industries.
-For example, food retail or the manufacturing industry, inventory management has taken a core role for an organization’s success.
+With the increasing diversity of the products commercialised by the various industries, such as food retail or manufacturing industry, inventory management has taken a core role for an organization’s success.
 Only an efficient and accurate inventory management allows a company to reduce its amount of stock – thus minimising the necessary investment and the risk of obsolescence and/or deterioration (spoilage) – without jeopardizing the customer service level.